vernon-gant/ThreeInARow/docs/design-steps/02-system-context-and-constraints.md

 ## **Functionality**

 1. **Start a New Game**:
-    - The user can swap elements on the grid to form combinations.
+    - Users can start a new game by entering a specific command.

 2. **Swapping Elements**:
     - Swaps are performed based on user input (e.g., entering `1 1` and `2 2` to swap elements at these coordinates).
     - Only **horizontal and vertical swaps of adjacent elements** are allowed.

 3. **Scoring**:
-    - The score increases when:
-        - A combination occurs.
-        - A bonus condition is triggered.
+    - The score increases when a match is detected or a bonus is triggered.

 4. **Game Progression**:
     - The game continues until no valid combinations remain on the board.